usf-cs272-spring2022/homework-LoggerSetup-template/README.md

 The `log4j2` third-party package should be setup automatically by `maven` when you import this homework into Eclipse.

-Configure the root logger to output `WARN` messages and higher to the console only (no output to the file).
-Configure the class-specific `LoggerSetup` logger to output `INFO` messages and higher (more severe) to the console and `ALL` messages to a `debug.log` file in the current working directory.
+Configure the root logger to output `FATAL` messages and higher (more severe) to the console and `ERROR` messages and higher to the `debug.log` file in the current working directory.
+Configure the class-specific `LoggerSetup` logger to output `INFO` messages and higher to the console and `ALL` messages to a `debug.log` file.
 You can use the `log4j2.xml` example from lecture as a starting point.

 Only output the message and **short** error message (if appropriate) to the console.
 The expected console output should look like: